paulpflug/opened-files/README.md

 ## Developing

-You can play with the package by running `npm install` in its directory.
+Run `npm install` in the package directory.

-Two dependencies will be fetched, which will do the vue -> js compiling and the package reloading on change.
-Both will only be active in dev mode.
+Open it in atom in dev mode.

+For debugging set the debug field in package settings to the needed debug level.

+Should autoreload the package on changes in `lib` and `styles` folders

 ## License
 Copyright (c) 2015 Paul Pflugradt